 Hampshire FA's official First Aid suppliers are Koolpak UK Ltd, the UK's leading supplier of First Aid and Sports Injury Equipment.
 By entering into partnership with Koolpak, clubs can save money on vital supplies delivered in excellent turnarounds (usually 1-2 days if the product has been ordered before 4pm).
 By ordering through Hampshire FA, clubs and leagues can achieve cost savings whilst being assured of top quality equipment, shipped directly to them from Koolpak.

 Don't want to pay online?
-No problem, check out the products on the online site and state them in an email to also include the quantity, name and address of where you would like the products to be shipped to in an email to Sam Charles, Operations Administrator (Finance) who will place on your behalf.
-We will then send you an invoice you for the goods with payment options to include BACS, cheque, cash, credit or debit card.
-Contact Sam Charles, Operations Administrator (Finance).
+No problem, check out the products on the online site and state them in an email to also include the quantity, name and address of where you would like the products to be shipped to in an email to Connor Gates (Business Support Officer) who will place the order on your behalf.
+We will then email you an invoice for the goods with payment options to include BACS, cheque, cash, credit or debit card.
+Contact Connor Gates for details including payment.

 Ordering your club's first aid kit & equipment just got easier with the County FA order page online - simply click on the items and pay online, saving you time and admin work!